 Can I cancel at any time?

 Yes, you may cancel without penalty and switch to another provider or revert back to Duke Energy Ohio standard service offer.
-Should you cancel your service with AEP Energy and return to standard offer service with your local utility, you may not be served under the same rates, terms, and conditions that apply to other utility customers.
+Should you cancel your service with Energy Harbor and return to standard offer service with your local utility, you may not be served under the same rates, terms, and conditions that apply to other utility customers.